|

 consumption.
 Consumers are advised that efficiency saving in the

-magnitude stated above are only possible when both mechanical
+magnitude stated above are only possible when mechanical,

 and building efficiency are addressed.)